Stamp Duty Calculator

 Key Takeaways

-• If the annexe is a separate dwelling, each part of the property is taxed on its apportioned value — often a lower total.
+• If the annexe is a separate dwelling, each part of the property is taxed on its apportioned value, often producing a lower total bill.

 • If the annexe is integrated, the full combined price is taxed as one residential property.